Jane's Guide Here's all the help you need to use Jane.

 Creating an Intake Form

 Looking to really dive in?
-Check out our Intake Forms Workshop and follow along as we convert a PDF intake form into an Intake Form in Jane!
+Check out our Intake Forms Workshop and follow along as we recreate a standard PDF form into a digital Intake Form within Jane!

 Jane users with Full Access can find the Intake Forms by heading to Settings > Forms and Surveys, then selecting Intake forms from the options: